8ta4/blog/drafts/Has anyone built a scraper that controls an extension via native messaging?.md

 And for most use cases, you'd be right.

 But here's the context.
 The goal is to feed webpage context into an LLM pipeline to automate personalized outreach.
 That requires programmatic access, which is why I've opted for a CLI.
-This also explains the other choices: it's a low-frequency task, so the behavioral fingerprint is less of a risk; the extension's scope is just returning the title and `innerText` for the LLM, limiting the security surface; and I already work in VMs with separate browser instances, so it doesn't tie up my machine.
+It's a low-frequency task.
+The extension's scope is just returning the title and `innerText` for the LLM.
+I already work in VMs with separate browser instances.

 With a scope this narrow, you might not even call it "scraping," and maybe this is the wrong sub.